Get a free, no obligation personal loan quote with rates as low as 9.90%

 When you take out a payday loan, you’ll have until your next payday to cover the full balance, usually two weeks.

-Payday loans come with high-interest rates (APRs range between 400% – 600%), one that many borrowers don’t take into consideration because of their need for quick cash.
+But here’s the problem: payday loans come with very high interest rates (APRs range between 400% to 600%), which many borrowers don’t take into consideration because of their need for quick cash.

 When Should You Seek Help For Your Debt Problems?